Apply for the Postgraduate Diploma in Industrial Health (DIH) through the Dunedin campus in 2017Apply Now

 Regulations for the Postgraduate Diploma in Industrial Health (DIH)

-(b) Subject to the approval of the Dean of the Faculty of Medicine, a candidate may substitute for one of the prescribed papers, an appropriate paper at an equivalent level offered by a university or approved examining body.
+- Subject to the approval of the Dean of the Otago Medical School, a candidate may substitute for one of the prescribed papers, an appropriate paper at an equivalent level offered by a university or approved examining body.

 The diploma may be awarded with distinction or with credit.